 Via dei Tribunali, 316

-Thanks to a paranoid royal with a need for an escape, Galleria Borbonica is not as old as the Greco-Roman aqueducts, but offers an interesting insight into the Naples tunnels.
+Thanks to a paranoid royal with a need for an escape, Galleria Borbonica is not as old as the Greco-Roman aqueducts but offers an interesting insight into the Naples underground tunnels.
 There are four tours to choose from, depending on your preference.

-This tour takes you into the 18th century world of Bourbon monarchy and the work of architect Enrico Alvino.
-Building of the escape tunnel led to the discovery of existing cisterns that needed creative bridges to bypass them without disturbing the water supply to the city.
+This tour takes you into the 18th-century world of Bourbon monarchy and the work of architect Enrico Alvino.
+The building of the escape tunnel led to the discovery of existing cisterns that needed creative bridges to bypass them without disturbing the water supply to the city.

 Via delle Memorie